 The coffee-to-water ratio you use to brew coffee will affect your final beverage’s flavor.
 When too many grounds or too little water is used, the beans are under-extracted, and the brewed coffee tastes bitter.
 If you err in the other direction, using too few grounds or too much water, the coffee will taste thin and watery, lacking a full body.
 To brew the perfect cup, you need to use the right amount of coffee and water.
-You can use our chart below as a reference guide.
+You can use our chart above as a reference guide.

 These ratios are fairly standard, and they work across multiple hot brewing methods.
 Whether you’re using a manual pour-over or French press, the coffee-to-water ratios remain constant.
 It’s the grind setting and brew time that are typically altered for different brew methods.